Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-1/labs/mongoose-flights-part-1.md

 ## Exercises

-1. Create a new project inside the labs directory of this week's directory called `mongoose-flights`.
+1. Create a new folder for this lab called `mongoose-flights` and initialize a git repo inside of it
+2. Create a seperate remote for this repo on Github Enterprise to push your commits for this assignment; you will need to send us a URL to your remote when you're ready to turn this assignment in for feedback
+3. Create your `package.json` and `server.js`
+4. Create all your basic folders to get started; just as we've done with every express projects ... i.e. `models`, `routes`, `controllers`, and `views` -- prepare to create additional files (modules) inside of these folders

-2. Create a **config/database.js** module inside your project that connects to a database named `flights`.
-Be sure to require the module in **server.js**.
+5. Create a **config/database.js** module inside your project that connects to a database named `flights` -- Be sure to require the module in **server.js**

-3. Create a `Flight` Model with the following properties:
+6. Create a `Flight` Model with the following properties:

 	| Property | Type | Validations | Default Value |
 	|---|---|---|---|